 Note:

-* Easily double for 4 servings.
+* Easily doubled for 4 servings.

 No comments: